kaitlinnewson/instructor-training/episodes/15-carpentries.md

 ## Community Roles

 Select one role from the list below that interests you.
-Using the the descriptions on [The Carpentries community website][community-page], write

-1) a short definition of the role and 2) a question that you have (or that you imagine someone else might have) about the role.
+Using the the descriptions on [The Carpentries community website][community-page], write 1) a short definition of the role, and 2) a question that you have (or that you imagine someone else might have) about the role.
 Are there roles you would like to see that are not listed?
 Note that, too!

-1. Executive Council
+- Executive Council
-2. Mentors
+- Mentors
-3. Instructor Trainers
+- Instructor Trainers
-4. Lesson Developers
+- Lesson Developers
-5. Code of Conduct Committee
+- Code of Conduct Committee
-6. Instructor Development Committee
+- Instructor Development Committee
-7. Community Facilitators
+- Community Facilitators
-8. Maintainers
+- Maintainers

 This exercise should take about 5 minutes.